 Section 31 is a kind of secret police organization, but not an actual branch of government.
-Little of Section 31’s history has been revealed on-screen but its goals and methods have been described as “deeply questionable”.
-Its methods include brainwashing, torture, assassinations and, as revealed in Star Trek: Deep Space Nine’s final season, genocide.
-This involved the creation, by Section 31, of a virus designed to kill a single species, the Founders.
+Little of Section 31's history has been revealed on-screen but its goals and methods have been described as "deeply questionable".
+Its methods include brainwashing, torture, assassinations and, as revealed in Star Trek: Deep Space Nine's final season, genocide, the crime that is most opposed by the Federation.
+The genocide involves the creation, by Section 31, of a virus designed to kill a single species, the Founders.

 I’m interested to see where this Section 31 idea is going, but there is plenty more to love beside that.
-For example, the Discovery is described as a science vessel, but the scientists have been press-ganged into the military against their will.
-This is something I’ve never seen before in Star Trek, especially not on the ship that will be the centre of the action.
+For example, the Discovery is described a science vessel, but the scientists have been press-ganged into the military.

-The new captain is a sinister character, Captain Gabriel Lorca is vague about why the Discovery picked up Burnham’s shuttle, what he wants from her, and how long she can expect to be on board.
+The new captain is a sinister character, Captain Gabriel Lorca is vague about why the Discovery picked up Burnham’s shuttle, what he wants from her, and how long she can expect to stay with them.
 He also keeps secrets from his crew and likes munching fortune cookies.
 He gives Burnham a fortune cookie when he offers her a place on Discovery, because he’s the most on-the-nose captain in Star Fleet.

-Even after she saves the day, everyone is still afraid of our volatile and unpredictable heroin, except the captain with his undefined plans for her.
+Even after she saves the day, everyone is afraid of our volatile and unpredictable heroin, Micheal, except the captain with his undefined plans for her.
 Sonequa Martin-Green is charming but brooding presence as Michael, the famous Starfleet mutineer, and the crew’s fear of her is very believable.
 Sonequa Martin-Green sells it, whether it is martial arts, pain and regret, tight-lipped hostility, or kick-ass science skills.
-She’s special, we are left in no doubt about that.